Sadiq Ali (general)

-Lieutenant General Sadiq Ali HI(M) is a retired three star general of the Pakistan Army who notably served as the Commander of the IV Corps in Lahore.
+Sadiq Ali is a retired three star general of the Pakistan Army who served as the Commander of the IV Corps in Lahore.
 Before retiring from active military service, he headed the Pakistan Ordnance Factories.

 Education

 Ali went to the Command and Staff College Quetta and National Defence University for higher education.
 He was sent to the Turkish War College for advance military training.

 Military career

 Ali was commissioned into the Armoured Corps via 69th PMA Long Course in March 1984.

 As a major general, he commanded the 1st Armoured Division and 35th Infantry Division.
 Division.
 He commanded the Pakistan Military Academy, an academy for training the officers of Pakistan Army.
 He later held the office of Vice Chief Of General Staff, posted at GHQ.

 Later, his rank was elevated to lieutenant general and he was appointed as Commander of the IV Corps in Lahore.
 Later he was shifted to the GHQ and was assigned the appointment of Inspector General Arms.

 In 2018, he was appointed as Chairman of the Pakistan Ordnance Factories, a position he held until his retirement in 2019.

 Ali was awarded the Hilal-i-Imtiaz (Military) for his distinguished service in the Pakistan Army.